MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-android.md

 ##### Instructions for Legacy Zebra OEMConfig

 When using Legacy Zebra OEMConfig, OEMConfig profiles are applied as one-off actions, not persistent policy states.
 Make sure to deploy the OEMConfig profile after the Remote Help app is installed on the device.
-Also, if you uninstall and reinstall the Remote Help app on the device, you will need to re-apply these OEMConfig settings after the app is reinstalled.
-You can do this by creating a new OEMConfig profile and assigning it to the device, or by editing the previously created OEMConfig profile.
+Also, if you uninstall and reinstall the Remote Help app on the device, you'll need to re-apply these OEMConfig settings after the app is reinstalled.
+You can create a new OEMConfig profile and assign it to the device, or edit the previously created OEMConfig profile.
 Use OEMConfig to deploy the following settings on devices that you want to use Remote Help:

-1. Under Permission Access Configuration, configure the following:
+1. Under Permission Access Configuration, configure the following details:

 > [!NOTE]
 > The OEMConfig setting requires version MX 10.4 and higher on the device.
 For devices running a lower MX version, the display overlay permission must be manually granted to the Remote Help app.
 Contact Zebra for specific steps on your device or refer to the setup instructions for this permission on Samsung devices (insert link).